 I was writing occasional features for our local newspapers, the Marin I.J. and the San Francisco Chronicle.
-In April of 2009, I took over the late Bill Brand’s column and the Bottoms Up blog for the Oakland Tribune.
+In April of 2009, I took over the late Bill Brand’s column and the Bottoms Up blog, which is now Eat · Drink · Play, for the San Jose Mercury News, Oakland Tribune, Contra Costa Times and other newspapers.

 I’ve also continued to write articles and reviews for the Celebrator as well as maintained my role as the Blind Panel Tasting Manager for each issue.
 In addition, I write a regular column, The Left Coaster, for the Ale Street News, an east coast beer publication, and The Craftsman, for Modern Brewery Age.
-I’ve written features for All About Beer, American Brewer, Beer Advocate, Beer and Brewing, Beer NW, Beer: The Magazine, DRAFT, New Brewer, Zymurgy and others.
+I’ve written features for All About Beer, American Brewer, Beer Advocate, Beer and Brewing, Beer NW, Beer: The Magazine, DRAFT, New Brewer, Zymurgy and many others.
 I originally started this blog to help me track beer industry news and also provide a forum through which I could continue to support and promote great beer, both professionally and personally, but over the years it’s really taken on a life of its own.

-Though I grew up in Pennsylvania, born in Reading March 3, 1959, and subsequently lived in Virginia, New York City, and North Carolina (as well other short stints in between), I moved to northern California over 25 years ago.
+Though I grew up in Pennsylvania, born in Reading on March 3, 1959, and subsequently lived in Virginia, New York City, and North Carolina (as well other short stints in between), I moved to northern California over 25 years ago, in 1985.